-To mark the occasion, Kimberly McCullough, who played Robin, took to social media, saying that “25 years ago today, I experienced what would become my finest moment as an actor.
+A quarter of a century after Stone’s passing, McCullough took to social media, saying that “25 years ago today, I experienced what would become my finest moment as an actor.
 My character lost her first love to AIDS.

 “The love that poured through us that day was a reflection of the best of us, when we can see through the prejudice, and the fear of a disease and treat the person experiencing deterioration with compassion,” she continued.
 “Telling stories can be a vehicle for enlightenment, and yes, even soap operas can change the world.
 I believe we did that with the story of Robin and Stone.”

 In 2021, McCullough sat down with Maurice Benard (Sonny) to further discuss the significance of the storyline.
 “This was the first heterosexual couple ever in any medium to deal with AIDS,” she noted during an episode of his State of Mind podcast (which you can watch below).
 And “we didn’t harp on the fact of, ‘Well, how did he get it?
 If he was using drugs, he must be a loser.’